 Mallory and Mitch each are committed to helping young people see the benefits of staying in this community.

 “I remember that being a challenge when I was in high school.
-I still see that as a challenge, but with challenges come opportunities,” says Mitchell.
+I still see that as a challenge, but with challenges come opportunities,” said Mitchell.
 “I think there’s a lot this community and the Great Lakes Bay Region has going for it.”

 Both he and Mallory were recognized as co-op student of the year in their senior years in high school and received scholarships as a result.
 “I’ve always loved that about Bay City.
 The people who live here are committed to the community and investing in youth.”

-“When I was in college, I was able to teach at eight different school districts across the region,” says Mallory, adding that she not only received real-world experience but also made the connections she needed to ultimately land a teaching job.
-“I chose to student teach in this district, and had a job before I even graduated college,” she says.
+“When I was in college, I was able to teach at eight different school districts across the region,” said Mallory, adding that she not only received real-world experience but also made the connections she needed to ultimately land a teaching job.
+“I chose to student teach in this district, and had a job before I even graduated college,” she said.
 “If I didn’t have those experiences, I don’t think that would have necessarily happened.”